Low Rank Approximation at Sublinear Cost: The error bounds for sketching algorithms

-\begin{remark} Clarkson and Woodruff prove in \cite{CW09} that Algorithm \ref{alg01} reaches the bound $\sigma_{r+1}(M)$ within a factor of $1+\epsilon$ {\em whp} if the test matrices $F\in \mathcal G^{k\times m}$ and $H\in \mathcal G^{n\times l}$ are Rademacher's matrices and if $k$ and $l$ are sufficiently large, having order of $r/\epsilon$ and $r/\epsilon^2$ for small $\epsilon$, respectively.
-Tropp et al. argue in \cite[Section 1.7.3]{TYUC17} that {\em LRA} is not practical if the numbers $k$ and $l$ of row and column samples are large; iterative refinement of {\em LRA} at sublinear cost in \cite{PLa} can be a partial remedy. \end{remark}
+\begin{remark} Clarkson and Woodruff prove in \cite{CW09} that Alg. \ref{alg01} reaches the bound $\sigma_{r+1}(M)$ within a factor of $1+\epsilon$ {\em whp} if the sketch matrices $F\in \mathcal G^{k\times m}$ and $H\in \mathcal G^{n\times l}$ are Rademacher's matrices (filled with iid random variables, each equal to 1 or $-1$ with probability 1/2) and if $k$ and $l$ are sufficiently large, having order of $r/\epsilon$ and $r/\epsilon^2$ for small $\epsilon$, respectively, although {\em LRA} is not practical where the numbers $k$ and $l$ of row and column samples are large (cf. \cite[Sec.
+1.7.3]{TYUC17}). \end{remark}